verus-lang/verus/Status:-feature-requests.md

 ## Modes

-Default a variable's mode to the least upper bound of a datatype's constructor mode and the current mode:
+Consider defaulting a variable's mode to the least upper bound of a datatype's constructor mode and the current mode:

 ```
 #[proof] struct A { … }